GuanQunMu/GuanQunMu.com/index.md

 (a) A two-dimensional array implementation of the surface code. (b) The fidelity of one logical qubit array.
 The x-axis represents the error rate of the logic gate, and the y represents the number of errors in 100,000 Monte Carlo samples.
 Different colors represent different array sizes.
 It can be found that the threshold is 0.1050.

-For more detalls, You can go to my Github page to use my surface code program: [https://github.com/GuanQunMu/Surface-Code](https://github.com/GuanQunMu/Surface-Code)
+Click here to see the Github page of this project and use my surface code program: [https://github.com/GuanQunMu/Surface-Code](https://github.com/GuanQunMu/Surface-Code)

 ## GPA